madocb/Packer/README.md

 Packer is an agnostic Image builder developed by Hasicorp.

 ## What does this repo provide ?
-This is a work in progress collection of Packer examples to allow you to build Images within Public clouds.
+This is a work in progress collection of Packer examples to allow you to build Images within Public clouds.\
-/Current examples include:
+Current examples include:

 ### Windows-1
 Will create your own custom windows server ami within AWS and carry the following steps: